zplayads/PlayableAdsDemo-iOS/README-EN.md

 ```sh
 pod install
 ```

+If you're new to CocoaPods, see their [official documentation](https://guides.cocoapods.org/using/using-cocoapods) for info on how to create and use Podfiles.

 ### 2.2 Manual integration
 #### 2.2.1 Download ZPLAY Ads SDK
 Download ZPLAY Ads SDK [**HERE**](https://github.com/zplayads/PlayableAdsDemo-iOS/tree/master/sdk-framework).
 When completed, please unzip .zip file to obtain PlayableAds.framework.